-Choosing the right mobile app can be absolutely transformative for field service businesses.
-But with hundreds of field service apps on the market, it’s difficult to figure out which is the best for you.
+Choosing the right mobile app can be transformative for field service businesses.
+With so many options on the market, it’s tough to know which one suits your needs best.

-If you’re shopping for field service apps for the first time, or looking to switch to a new app from your current mobile solution, this article will help you narrow your options and better understand what you should be looking for.
+Whether you’re shopping for a field service app for the first time or considering a switch from your current mobile solution, this article will help you narrow your options and understand what to prioritize.

-Below we’ll explain the six core qualities that service businesses should look for in a field service app — each based on the needs of real businesses we work with and on-the-ground insights from the field service industry experts on our team (veterans who run successful HVAC, plumbing, and electrical businesses).
+We’ll cover the six core qualities that field service companies should seek in a field service management app.
+These insights are based on real-world experiences from the field service industry experts on our team — veterans running successful HVAC, plumbing, and electrical businesses.

 Want to see how ServiceTitan works to streamline your service business operations?
 Schedule a call to get a free, live, one-on-one walk-through of the features we describe throughout this article.